AldosAC/Up-Next/README.md

 Up Next is your solution to that eternal question... who's up next?
 Create a list of participants and Up Next will randomly draw a name from the list, dynamically updating the list to track who's gone and who hasn't.

 Up Next was built as a utility during my time at Hack Reactor.
 One day, during a series of student presentations, it occurred to me that there had to be a better way to randomly draw a name than just trying to use Siri to generate a random number.
-The more I thought about it, the more I realized this was a utility I could build for my co-workers and I to use that would make our lives just a little bit easier.
+The more I thought about it, the more I realized this was a utility I could build for my team to use that would make our lives just a little bit easier.
 Thus Up Next was born!

 ## Features